doublesevenshop/auto_install/beauty_zsh.md

 then you will look a page that will help you setting the powerlevel10k.
 It will be very very beautiful.

 Just do it!

+# how to modify the setted page

+TODO